written by Patricia Knecht

 Nutritional additives

-The beet fibre used in our recipes has had the sugar removed and is a dietary fibre that will regulate your dog’s digestive system.
+The beet fibre used in our recipes is a dietary fibre that will regulate your dog’s digestive system.
 It is very rich in fibre.
-The sugar originally contained in the beet fibre is almost completely extracted before we process this ingredient for use in our premium feed.

 Antioxidants

 Antioxidants are necessary to prevent the fats, or rather the fatty acids, in the food from going rancid.
 We use “tocopherol-rich extracts of natural origin” as antioxidants.
-This involves plant-based extracts from rosemary and sunflower oil, which helps to stabilise the products.
+This involves plant-based extracts from rosemary for example, which helps to stabilise the products.

 L-carnitine and taurine